Transformed cladistics: Patterns vs. processes

 The traditional approach to cladistics, which traces back to Willi Hennig, groups together organisms based on whether or not they share derived characters or character states that are assumed to be descended from a common ancestor.
 Transformed cladists maintain that the assumption of common descent is uninformative and/or potentially misleading, and that therefore cladistic methods should be free from evolutionary process assumptions, and based only on parsimonious interpretation of empirical data:

 In other words, pattern cladists argue that the fewer evolutionary assumptions a classification presupposes, the fewer errors creep in, and greater transparency results.
 They draw a distinction between patterns, which are observed, and processes, which may be inferred from patterns, but which should not be presupposed.
 Before the emergence of cladistics as a school, Joseph Henry Woodger criticized phylogenetic systematics on the grounds that homology by way of common ancestry is "putting the cart before the horse, because descent from a common ancestor is something assumed, not observed.
 It belongs to theory, whereas morphological correspondence is observed.".
 Colin Patterson later wrote similarly:

 Pattern cladists, like traditional cladists, think that classifications should be isomorphic to cladograms, recognizing groups based on nested patterns of synapomorphies, but they argue that the discovery of characters is not dependent on apriori considerations about common ancestry:

 Nelson & Platnick (1981) also noted that: "all of Hennig’s groups correspond by definition to patterns of synapomorphy.
 Indeed, Hennig’s trees are frequently called synapomorphy schemes.
 The concept of ‘patterns within patterns’ seems, therefore, an empirical generalization.”
 Pattern cladists hence regard synapomorphies to be patterns free of processes.

 Criticism

 A frequent (but false) accusation against pattern cladistics is that its proponents claim that systematics should be "theory free."
 At some point in the 1960s and '70s pheneticists may have believed that, but pattern cladists are not pheneticists.
 Obviously, rejecting a priori evolutionary process theories is not the same thing as categorically rejecting "theory" in toto.
 Furthermore, pattern cladists do not reject post hoc evolutionary explanations for cladograms, they simply think that the evidence is independent of the explanation.
 Nevertheless, some philosophers with a background conciliatory towards evolutionary taxonomy continue to offer criticisms in this vein:

 Of course, the distinction between the phenomenon and its explanation was clear to Darwin: "the grand fact in natural history of the subordination of group under group, which from its familiarity, does not always sufficiently strike us, is in my judgment fully explained."
+But, "“we have no written pedigrees; we have to make out community of descent by resemblances of any kind."
+For pattern cladists, it is not just "any kind" of resemblance, but synapomorphy, that reveals community of descent.